If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 The only type of paint that is suitable for fiberglass is epoxy pool paint.

-Include the floor, sides, and steps when you make your measurements.
+Include the floor, sides, steps or ladders when you make your measurements.

 - Paint Brushes, Rollers, Roller Frames, & Extension Poles